-- B10.3.1 Clinical Program records related to quality control, personnel training and competency, facility maintenance, facility management, complaints, or other general facility issues shall be retained for a minimum of ten (10) years, after the creation of the cellular therapy product record, date of the cellular therapy product's distribution, disposition, or expiration, or, whichever is latest or according to Applicable Law. - B10.3.2 Employee records shall be maintained by the Clinical Program in a confidential manner and as long as required by Applicable Law. - B10.3.3 Cleaning and sanitation records shall be retained for at least three (3) years or longer in accordance with Applicable Law or regulations, or by a defined program or institution policy. - B10.3.4 Recipient and donor records including, but not limited to, consents and records of care, shall be maintained in a confidential manner as required by Applicable Law for a minimum of ten (10) years after the administration of the cellular therapy product, or, if not known, ten (10) years after the date of the cellular therapy product's distribution, disposition, or expiration, whichever date is latest. - B10.3.5 Research records shall be maintained in a confidential manner as required by Applicable Law for a minimum of ten (10) years after the administration, distribution, disposition, or expiration of the cellular therapy product, whichever date is latest.
+- B10.3.1 Clinical Program records related to quality control, personnel training and competency, facility maintenance, facility management, complaints, or other general facility issues shall be retained for a minimum of ten (10) years, after the creation of the cellular therapy product record, date of the cellular therapy product's distribution, disposition, or expiration, or, whichever is latest or according to Applicable Law. - B10.3.2 Employee records shall be maintained by the Clinical Program in a confidential manner and as long as required by Applicable Law. - B10.3.3 Cleaning and sanitation records shall be retained for at least three (3) years or longer in accordance with Applicable Law or regulations, or by a defined program or institution policy. - B10.3.4 Records to allow tracking and tracing of cellular therapy products shall be maintained for a minimum of ten (10) years after the administration, distribution, disposition, or expiration of the cellular therapy product, or as required by Applicable Law, whichever is latest.
+These records shall include: product code, unique numeric or alphanumeric identifier, and collection date and time; and donor and recipient identification as far as known. - B10.3.5 Recipient and donor records including, but not limited to, consents and records of care, shall be maintained in a confidential manner as required by Applicable Law for a minimum of ten (10) years after the administration of the cellular therapy product, or, if not known, ten (10) years after the date of the cellular therapy product's distribution, disposition, or expiration, whichever date is latest. - B10.3.6 Research records shall be maintained in a confidential manner as required by Applicable Law for a minimum of ten (10) years after the administration, distribution, disposition, or expiration of the cellular therapy product, whichever date is latest.